 You don't need to reference the permit in the copy.
 You're a local tradesperson who works in the area.
 That framing is accurate and it's all you need.
 One well-written postcard beats a glossy flyer every time.

-Canada's Anti-Spam Legislation applies here, and it's stricter than most contractors realize.
-CASL requires explicit or implicit consent before you send a commercial electronic message to an individual.
+In Canada (CASL).
+Canada's Anti-Spam Legislation is stricter than most contractors realize.
+It requires explicit or implicit consent before you send a commercial electronic message to an individual.
 A permit filing does not constitute consent.
 If you don't have an existing business relationship with the homeowner and they haven't given you their contact information directly, you cannot email them a solicitation.
+Phone calls fall under separate CRTC telemarketing rules.

 Commercial permit leads work differently.
 The permit applicant is often a property manager, a developer, or the owner of record — not a homeowner you can knock on a door for.
+NYC permits actually publish the owner name directly, which is a head start; Toronto permits don't, so you confirm ownership separately.

 Reach out within the first week of the permit being filed or issued.
 After two weeks, the homeowner has almost certainly already spoken to contractors, possibly locked someone in.
 After a month, you're following up on a job that may already be underway.